What we are doing to keep you safe.

 - If you develop symptoms within 5 days of attending a performance, we ask that you contact us

 Should any production be cancelled due to the pandemic we will refund your tickets - no questions asked.
-If you are showing symptoms or have had a positive test result, please follow government guidance on quarantining and contact the office for a refund.
+If you are showing symptoms or have had a positive test result, please follow government guidance on quarantining.